 Many of you wonder if your child is ready to compete.
-Aside of giving beginner fencers the opportunity to fence in the less formal yet competitive environment, the main idea is to encourage children to improve themselves and learn new skills through honest competition.
+Aside from giving beginner fencers the opportunity to fence in the less formal yet competitive environment, the main idea is to encourage children to improve themselves and learn new skills through honest competition.
 Children need to accept the idea of losing and the fact that not everyone gets a medal, teaches them that they have to train hard to succeed and always have a winning spirit.
 They also need to understand that they learn much more when losing than winning, so it’s ok to lose.
 When children enter a competition the emphasis should be on the process rather than on the points or medals.

-All competitive fencers are invited to come volunteer at the DFC events.
+All competitive fencers are invited to come volunteer at the beginner events.
 This would count towards your High School community service hours, your Green and Blue armband requirement and this is the pool of people we pick from for summer employment.
 Let us know if you are interested.